bokeh/bokeh/docs/bokeh/source/docs/dev_guide/documentation.rst

 The individual class pages for :mod:`bokeh.models` are generated from the public Python API.
-After adding, removing, or renaming a public model class, regenerate these pages from the repository root:
+After adding, removing, or renaming a public model class, regenerate these pages from the repository root with the documentation
+Makefile:

 .. code-block:: sh

-    python -m tools.api_reference
+    make -C docs/bokeh reference

 Documentation builds check that the generated pages are current.
-Use ``python -m tools.api_reference --check`` to run the same check without changing any files.
+Use ``make -C docs/bokeh reference-check`` to run the same check without changing any files.
+The underlying generator is available as ``python -m api_reference`` when working in ``docs/bokeh``.

 The ``bokeh-model`` Sphinx extension discovers inherited Bokeh properties, Python properties, and methods for each class page.
 The